httpwg/wg-materials/ietf118/minutes.md

 MB: if you support zstd-d, you must also support zstd, open issue of cache lifetime, an appropriately implemented HTTP cache should handle its space constraints, shouldn't need to reduce TTL to try to help caches

-MN: reducing TTL is preemtive solution
+MN: reducing TTL is preemptive solution

 PM: server can choose one value for TTL through headers, 7 days was trying to encourage frequent users more than free users